Sai Baba of Shirdi. He was a figure regarded - and worshipped - as a saint by some Hindus and Muslims. Born ~1835, died 15 October 1918. "Sai

 alleged use of mind control techniques in leading the group.

 Sozo.
-Also called Sozo Healing and Sozo Ministry.
+Also called Sozo Healing and Sozo Ministry; the name comes from the Greek word for "to save".
 It is very similar to Theophostic Ministry but is mixed with teachings from the Toronto Movement.
 In other words, yet another repackaged Inner Healing, but with some big name backers like Bill Johnson, at whose church it was started.
 Sozo and the other practices from the Inner Healing Movement are strongly New Age.
 For more information see these pages:

 Spiritism.
 According